Perspective | In postponing Guston exhibition, the National Gallery and three other museums have made a terrible mistake

 Out of a belief, perhaps, that postures of power and thuggish attempts to inspire fear are best laughed at (something comedians, both Black and White, do every day of the week), Guston populated his paintings with those clunky figures with Klan-like hoods, looking at once menacing and risible, frighteningly stupid and indelibly pathetic.

 These paintings are, like all art, open to interpretation.
 You can adore them, as many of the world’s most dynamic young painters do.
 (Guston’s return to figurative imagery was a game-changer, opening up untold vistas for contemporary artists, even — ironically — for abstract artists.
-Mark Bradford, for instance, a politically active Black artist, represented the United States at the last Venice Biennale with a painting that was an homage to Guston.)
+Mark Bradford, for instance, a politically active Black artist, represented the United States at the Venice Biennale in 2017 with a painting that was an homage to Guston.)

 Alternatively, you can be disturbed by them.
 Or: You can adore them and be disturbed by them.
 Or, hey, you can just not like them.
 Take your pick.
 Welcome to art, everyone!
 Welcome to life.

-Note: Correction: A previous version of this story said Mark Bradford represented the United States at the last Venice Biennale.
-It was actually the 2017 Venice Biennale.